China authorities place rabbits, chickens near Tianjin blast site

 BEIJING Chinese authorities placed rabbits, chickens and pigeons near the scene of last week's massive explosions at a warehouse in the port city of Tianjin, according to Reuters Pictures, in an apparent attempt to calm fears about toxic chemicals in the air and water.

-The birds and animals, held in small, brightly coloured cages, survived spending two hours at the site of the blasts, local media reported.
+The birds and animals, held in small, brightly colored cages, survived spending two hours at the site of the blasts, local media reported.

 City officials have repeatedly said contaminants found in the wake of the blasts, including deadly sodium cyanide, pose no risk to the public.